dotcli/zombie-architect/docs/Installation-Windows.md

-# Installing ML-Agents Toolkit for Windows
+# Installing ML-Agents Toolkit for Windows (Deprecated)

+Note: We no longer use this guide ourselves and so it may not work correctly.
+We've decided to keep it up just in case it is helpful to you.

 The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on